PundiAI/pundi-docs/pundi-aifx/deploying-on-evm/with-remix.md

 ![](<../../../.gitbook/assets/image (27).png>)

-* Head over to [faucet](https://dhobyghaut-faucet.functionx.io/) and request test FX - you will need this to pay for gas on Pundi AIFX.
-After inputting your wallet address in, select the option **'100 (fxCore) FX / 24h'**.
+* Head over to [faucet](https://dhobyghaut-faucet.functionx.io/) and request test PUNDIAI - you will need this to pay for gas on Pundi AIFX.
+After inputting your wallet address in, select the option **'100 (fxCore) PUNDIAI / 24h'**.
 * Now, let's Deploy the Smart Contract to the Pundi AIFX Network
 * Select Injected Web3 in the Environment dropdown ensure you have selected the right contract too.
 * Accept the connection request by clicking **Next** in Metamask after choosing the account